Frequently Asked Questions

 How can I volunteer at The INN?

-Click the Volunteer tab on our homepage, print out and complete the volunteer application and mail us the hard copy; or fill out the email form on our website.
+Click the Volunteer tab on our homepage, and complete the online volunteer registration form.
 An INN representative will then contact you within the next few business days.

 How old do I have to be to volunteer?